 Worldwide Disapproval of the Seal Slaughter

-Seal products are banned in the U.S., and the U.S. Senate has unanimously passed a resolution calling for an end to the seal slaughter in Canada.(6,7) After Russian Prime Minister Vladimir Putin declared the seal slaughter a “bloody practice,” Russia banned the slaughter of harp seals under 1 year of age.(8) Calling the seal slaughter “inherently inhumane,” a European Parliament committee endorsed a bill to ban the trade in seal products from member countries, which the European Union subsequently approved (except for Canadian Inuit items traded for cultural, education, or ceremonial purposes).(9,10) European markets, however, only account for 25 percent of the trade in seal products.(11) Most seal pelts are sold in Norway, Russia, and China for the fashion industry.(12)
+Seal products are banned in the U.S., and the U.S. Senate has unanimously passed a resolution calling for an end to the seal slaughter in Canada.(6,7) After Russian Prime Minister Vladimir Putin declared the seal slaughter a “bloody practice,” Russia banned the slaughter of harp seals under 1 year of age.(8) Calling the seal slaughter “inherently inhumane,” a European Parliament committee endorsed a bill to ban the trade in seal products from member countries, which the European Union subsequently approved (except for Canadian Inuit items traded for cultural, education, or ceremonial purposes).(9,10) Citing “public moral concerns” about the hunt, the World Trade Organization upheld the EU ban in 2013 and recommended that the exceptions be “revised.”(11)

 What You Can Do

 Canadian Senator Mac Harb has introduced legislation to phase-out the commercial seal slaughter.
-You can help seals by contacting Canadian lawmakers and asking them to support this historic bill.
+Although the bill was defeated in 2013, you can still help seals by contacting Canadian lawmakers and asking them to support ending the seal hunt.

 The Senate of Canada

 1) Catherine Salmond, “Dressed to Kill,” Evening News (Edinburgh), 11 May 2009.

 2) Agence France Presse English Wire, “Faced With Possible EU Ban, Canada Defends Seal Hunting,” 3 Mar.
 2009.